Building water resilience in Kenya’s arid and semi-arid land areas

 Project activities

-A mixed-methods approach was employed, combining focus group discussions (FGD), key informant interviews (KII) with videography and photography, and observation checklists for technical assessments.
+A mixed-methods approach was employed, combining focus group discussions, key informant interviews with videography and photography, and observation checklists for technical assessments.
 Field data was gathered that captured the perspectives of communities, site committees and relevant stakeholders.

-A National Learning Event, "Learning from the Experience of Climate Resilient Public Good Investments" on 17th April 2024 distilled insights from the longitudinal study and foster a collective understanding of policy and good practices for investing in climate-resilient public goods.
+A National Learning Event, "Learning from the Experience of Climate Resilient Public Good Investments" on 17th April 2024, distilled insights from the longitudinal study and fostered a collective understanding of policy and good practices for investing in locally-led public good climate investments.

 Project outputs